ALIMDYOUSUF/DEF-GAN-for-Text-to-Image-Synthesis/README.md

 [Torch 2](http://torch.ch/docs/getting-started.html#_) is needed, if use the pre-trained char-CNN-RNN text encoder.

 In addition, please add the project folder to PYTHONPATH and `pip install` the following packages:
- - `A suitable conda environment named DDpCAE can be created and activated with:`
+ - `A suitable conda environment named DEF can be created and activated with:`

  - `conda env create -f environment.yaml`
-- `conda activate DpDCAE`
+- `conda activate DEF`
 - `pip install`
 - `prettytensor`
 - `progressbar`